What is a Dental Emergency?

-There are a number of situations in which emergency dental care is required.
+There are a number of situations in which emergency dental care in State College, PA, is required.
 When you experience any injury or damage involving your mouth, it is important to contact our office as soon as possible.
 Our dentists and staff can help you determine how soon to come in, offer strategies to reduce any pain, and inform you of how to preserve a tooth or dental restoration until you arrive at our office.
 Dental emergencies that require treatment include:

 - Tooth pain or toothaches